 2. Calculate the Property's Depreciation Cost

-This is known as the straight-line method for calculating depreciation cost and it’s the only acceptable formula for calculating the depreciation cost of a property according to the IRS.
+This is known as the straight-line depreciation method for calculating depreciation cost, and it’s the only acceptable formula for calculating the depreciation cost of a property, according to the IRS.

-Alternatively, the IRS makes it even easier by telling you the percentage of depreciation expense you can claim each year, so just multiply your basis cost by 3.636%, which is the annual depreciation percentage for income properties.
-This will let you get your depreciation cost each year.
+Alternatively, the IRS makes it even easier by telling you the percentage of depreciation expense you can claim each year for taxable income.
+So, just multiply your basis cost by 3.636%, which is the annual depreciation percentage for income properties.
+This will let you get your rental property depreciation cost each year.

 4. How to Avoid Depreciation Recapture Tax on Rental Property?

-You may be able to claim your investment property’s annual depreciation cost as a yearly deduction.
-However, when you sell that same property, the IRS will try to collect or recapture that amount through a recapture tax, which is the difference between the sale value and the depreciated value of the property.
+You may be able to claim your real estate investment property’s annual depreciation cost as a yearly deduction.
+However, when you sell that same property, the IRS will try to collect or recapture that amount through a recapture tax, which is the difference between the sale value and the property’s depreciated value.

-Your depreciation recapture tax is capped at 25% of your original depreciated value, depending on your usual income tax rate when you profit from the sale of the property.
+Your rental property depreciation recapture tax is capped at 25% of your original depreciated value, depending on your usual rental income tax rate when you profit from the sale of the property.

-After recapture tax is taken by the IRS, capital gains tax is applied to the remainder of your profit.
+After the IRS takes recapture tax, capital gains tax is applied to the remainder of your profit.
 Learn more about capital gains tax in the Tax Guide for Buying and Selling Real Estate.

-The good news is, you can avoid recapture tax in the same way that you can avoid capital gains tax and that’s by deferring both of them through a 1031 Exchange.
+The good news is that you can avoid recapture tax in the same way that you can avoid capital gains tax, and that’s by deferring both of them through a 1031 Exchange.

 Final Thoughts on Depreciation: Short-Term Gain, Long-Term Pain

-Make sure your landlord banking is on point and carefully consider whether you really want to deduct depreciation to save money in the short-term only to end up paying recapture tax when you sell.
+Make sure your landlord banking is on point, and carefully consider whether you really want to deduct rental property depreciation to save money in the short-term only to end up paying recapture tax when you sell.